 Depersonalization-Derealization Disorder: What To Expect, Symptoms, And Treatment

-By Sarah Fader
+By: Sarah Fader

-Reviewer Kay Adkins, LPC
+Medically Reviewed By: Kay Adkins, LPC

 - Feeling as though you are an audience to your thoughts, experiences, and feelings as if someone else is living your life

 - Feeling mechanical, automated, and robotic, sometimes to the point of feeling like you aren't in control of your actions

 - Disturbance in self-perception: this can be confusion about one’s own personality or physical state of being

 - Numbness to events and feelings that surround you

 - Detachment from memories and lack of emotion associated with memories, sometimes causing one to question whether these memories are real, or even their own